-At a glance: Measure the broader impact of media sources which engaged your users and assisted before the last touch
+At a glance: Measure the broader impact of media sources that engaged your users and assisted before the last touch.

-Assisted Installs (a.k.a.
-Multi-Touch Attribution) are installs where the Media-Source/Campaign did not have the last touch, but did touch the user before the install and within the attribution window.
+Assisted installs (AKA multi-touch attribution) are installs where the media source/campaign didn't have the last touch but did touch the user before the install and during the attribution window.
 One install can have up to 3 assisted installs.

 Assisted installs reporting

-AppsFlyer attributes up to three contributing networks in addition to the attributed install source.
-Data on the contributing networks and the assisted installs can be viewed in the Raw Data reports.
+AppsFlyer attributes up to 3 contributing networks in addition to the attributed install source.

-For each of the 3 contributing networks the raw data report includes the following:
+For each of the contributing networks, the raw data report includes the following:

 - Network name (Media source)